 The famed fine arts college in Edmonton, Canada, has unveiled Allard Hall, a new ground-up performing arts center with recording studios that represents the most significant new audio facility in Western Canada in several years.

-The famed fine arts college in Alberta, Canada, unveiled Allard Hall, a landmark performing arts center.
-Collaborating with Vancouver-based architects Bing Thom, Criterion Acoustics provided all recording studio design, as well as overseeing all AV system design for this large-scale educational facility.
+The design began in 2012 and was completed in 2017 for this $143 million complex.
+Collaborating with Vancouver-based architects Bing Thom, Criterion Acoustics provided the recording studio design, as well as overseeing all AV system design for this large-scale educational facility.